trien-hong/EventTracking/README.md

 # Update
 There are currently 3 different versions of this web app.
 One using Django REST framework with ReactJS (single-page application), one using Django (with templates), and one using Flask (with templates).
 All versions use PostgreSQL for the database.

-This is based on a client-server architecture.
-The client is sending request (GET, POST, PUT, DELETE, etc.) to the server.
-The server is then returning back JSON data and/or status codes.
-The front-end will process the data from the back-end in some meaningful way for the end-user.

-For the most updated version it will be Django REST framework with ReactJS (single-page application).
+For the most updated version it will be Django REST Framework with ReactJS (single-page application).
 Django (with templates) and Flask (with templates) version is quite outdated.
 I will no longer update the Django/Flask version anymore.

 The Django REST framework with ReactJS version contains some new features along with much needed updated code (compared to Django/Flask).
 Both Django versions can be run locally using docker-compose.
 You will need to obtain API keys and set up a/multiple .env file(s).

 Each version has its own README.md file with more information.

+# Other Versions
+Django with Templates | [https://github.com/trien-hong/event-tracking-django](https://github.com/trien-hong/event-tracking-django)<br>
+Flask with Templates | [https://github.com/miserrano7/EventTracking](https://github.com/miserrano7/EventTracking)<br>

 # Event Tracking Web App
+This is based on a client-server architecture.
+The client is sending request (GET, POST, PUT, DELETE, etc.) to the server.
+The server is then returning back JSON data and/or status codes.
+The front-end will process the data from the back-end in some meaningful way for the end-user.

 Users can sign up using their email, username, password (which are hashed and not plaintext), and a zip code.
 These four information will then be saved into a PostgreSQL database.

 Upon a successful signup, a simple welcome email will be sent out to the email address provided.
 Upon a failed/successful user's account info change (username, password, and/or zip code), a simple email notification will be sent out.
 I am currently using gmail's simple mail transfer protocol (SMTP).
 You can change it up if you would like.